The Mission of the School - By Kath Price

 Our Mission - By Anna McGlone

-“Christ is the centre of our lives where we live, love and learn”
+“Christ is the centre of our school where we live, love and learn together”

 I am a parent of two children at Our Lady of Lourdes and have the privilege of being a Foundation Governor for the last 5 years.
 The mission statement cascades down throughout the school.
 This is evident when you enter the school and attend any of the school masses.
 Seeing the children taking part in masses by reading, altar serving, taking up the offertory along with the beautiful singing is an absolute joy.
 Our Lady of Lourdes is a community and the links between school, family and parish reflect this.
 Fr Sean frequently visits the school and you can see how much the children love having him around.
 The learning environment in school is supported by the many icons and displays and the Church being across from the school cements the beliefs and catholic ethos.
 The RE curriculum is delivered with stories, faithfulness and fun.
 The sacramental preparations are excellent, prayerful and reflective and the children take pride in their prayer and faith.
 There are opportunities for families to pray and prepare for Advent ad Lent before school commences and this participation with your child is yet another way to embrace worship.
 The Children take turns in taking a prayer bag home, where they can share their feelings and beliefs with family and friends.
 There is much focus on prayer and the Angelus is said on Fridays.
 This is a true reflection that Christ is the centre of our lives.
 (July 2019)